ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 ![](img/multi-room.jpg "The match lobby viewed as a player")
 :::

-After going into or creating a match, the match setup will be displayed.
+After joining or creating a match, the match setup will be displayed.
 The following sections will focus on the different parts of the screen starting from top to bottom and going left to right.

 While there is no direct button for it, the [options menu](/wiki/Client/Options) can still be accessed by pressing `Ctrl` + `O` while in a match lobby.